-Audit documentation, including prescriptions and supporting documentation, may be photographed or copies will be requested by the auditor as necessary.
+Audit documentation, including prescriptions and supporting documentation, may be photographed, or copies will be requested by the auditor as necessary.

-When the audit is complete, the auditor will provide general feedback and education verbally while onsite at the Pharmacy.
+When the audit is complete, the auditor will provide general feedback and education verbally while on-site at the Pharmacy.

-Pharmacies must cooperate with an onsite audit or investigation.
+On-site audits will be conducted in accordance with applicable law.
+Pharmacies must cooperate with an on-site audit or investigation.